-Most practices in this guide should be implemented before land disturbing activity begins.
+Most practices in this guide should be implemented before land disturbing activity begins or as soon as practically possible.
 The sequence within your SWPPP should guide the installation of practices.
-Best management practices should be inspected and repaired on a regular basis for the duration of the project.
+Practices implemented in will likely need maintained throughout the project and should be inspected and repaired on a regular basis.
 All practices should remain until the site has achieved 70% uniform vegetative cover.